Janelle Monáe trains an American hero in first trailer for Harriet: Watch

 Focus Features has dropped the first trailer for Harriet.
-Directed by Eve’s Bayou filmmaker Kasi Lemmons, the film stars Cynthia Erivo as Harriet Tubman in this historical drama that brings the icon’s thrilling and inspirational life to the silver screen.
+Directed by Eve’s Bayou filmmaker Kasi Lemmons, the film stars Cynthia Erivo as Harriet Tubman in a historical drama that brings the freedom fighter’s thrilling and inspirational life to the silver screen.

 An origin story in the historical sense, the film covers Tubman’s escape from slavery and her ensuing transformation into the bold name we read about in history books today.
 As you’ll see, Janelle Monáe factors heavily into that legendary arc.